 What is SMTP Error 450 4.1.8?

 Basically, what happened is the recipient’s email server could not find the domain of the sender’s email address in the DNS (Domain Name System).
 When this happens, your emails can be classified as spam, blocked entirely, or temporarily rejected with this 450 4.1.8 error.
+This is just one of many SMTP response codes you might encounter; Warmy’s guide to SMTP error codes and messages covers the full list and what each one means.

 What causes SMTP Error 450 4.1.8?